 People give to charity for many heartfelt, altruistic reasons.
-But as evident by the surge in online gifts flowing through our site on the last few days of the year (about 10% of annual giving), the tax benefits of giving do impact our decision to support charities.
+But as evident by the surge in online gifts flowing through our site on the last few days of the year (56% of the gifts processed via our Giving Basket in November and December of 2015 took place in the last 5 days of the year), the tax benefits of giving do impact our decision to support charities.
 We shouldn’t take issue with donors who are motivated by the tax benefits of giving.
 In fact, many worthy charities are funded by donors who are able to make larger gifts as a result of the tax deductions they later claim.

 But before you prepare your tax return, you should know that the government continues to be concerned with taxpayers inflating the value of their gifts.
 In recent years, new laws have been passed to curb those who abuse the spirit of such tax breaks.
 And the IRS continues to scrutinize claims for charitable deductions to make sure taxpayers are entitled to such claims.

 To help you maximize the tax benefits of your charitable endeavors and avoid making a false claim, Charity Navigator offers the following tips.

 If you want to claim a charitable deduction for a cash gift, then you must be prepared to verify your claim.
 In other words, you cannot deduct the spare change dropped in a charity's collection bucket without the proper documentation.
 If you are audited, the IRS will only accept one of the following to substantiate a monetary gift: a canceled check, credit card statement, bank statement or a written acknowledgement from the charity (showing the charity's name, the date of the donation and the amount given).